elixir-wechat/ueberauth_weixin/README.md

   # other logic
 end
 ```
-3. If authorization fails, in my experiment, in my experiment, it will not redirect the user back.
+3. If authorization fails, it will not redirect the user back.

 ## Ueberauth.Auth struct for :weixin strategy